North Sea–Baltic Corridor: Description

+The North Sea–Baltic Corridor develops its network from the North Sea to the Baltic connecting among others the following European cities.

 History

 The original corridor of the Core Network to be called Warsaw–Midlands (route Warsaw – Poznań – Frankfurt (Oder) – Berlin – Hannover – Osnabrück – Enschede – Utrecht – Amsterdam/Rotterdam – Felixstowe – Birmingham/Manchester – Liverpool), but following the exit of the United Kingdom from the European Union following Brexit, the axis would no longer reach the British Islands, therefore it was enlarged and redesigned according to the current route from Helsinki to the Benelux.